android/performance-samples/MacrobenchmarkSample/README.md

 * [TrivialStartupBenchmark](macrobenchmark/src/main/java/com/example/macrobenchmark/TrivialStartupBenchmark.kt) measures the application startup time for a trivial `Activity` with a single `TextView`.

-* [SmallListStartupBenchmark](macrobenchmark/src/main/java/com/example/macrobenchmark/SmallListStartupBenchmark.kt) measures the application startup time for an `Activity` with a `RecyclerView`.
+* [SmallListStartupBenchmark](macrobenchmark/src/main/java/com/example/macrobenchmark/SmallListStartupBenchmark.kt) measures the application startup time for an `Activity` with a `RecyclerView` and an `Activity` with a Compose `LazyColumn`.

-* [FrameTimingBenchmark](macrobenchmark/src/main/java/com/example/macrobenchmark/FrameTimingBenchmark.kt) scrolls a simple `RecyclerView`, measuring frame timing / jank.
+* [FrameTimingBenchmark](macrobenchmark/src/main/java/com/example/macrobenchmark/FrameTimingBenchmark.kt) scrolls a simple `RecyclerView` and Compose `LazyColumn`, measuring frame timing / jank.

 ### Running